-A Transgender person is an individual of any sex who from an early age manifests characteristics, behaviours, or self-expression, which in their own or someone else’s perception, is typical of or commonly associated with persons of another gender.
+A Transgender person is an individual of any sex who from an early age manifests, thought’s characteristics, behaviours, or self-expression, which in their own or someone else’s perception, is typical of or commonly associated with persons of the opposite gender.

 Yes.
-There is great diversity among transgender people.
+There is great diversity among transgender individuals.
 Various terms are used to describe segments of the transgender community.
-Some of these terms are transvestite, Cross-dresser, Bi-gendered, Androgyne, transsexual, drag queen, and male/female impersonator, etc. Each of these terms describes a distinct type of transgender person.
+Some of these terms are transsexual, transvestite, Cross-dresser, Bi-gendered, Androgyne, drag queen, and male/female impersonator, etc. Each of these terms describes a distinct type of transgender person.

 Most people including many TS’s feel that there were family problems whilst growing up, a parent wanted a girl, a lack of a father figure.
 Or they were dressed in clothing of the opposite gender.
 Some feel that TS’s are simply confused.